holepunchto/compact-encoding-bitfield/README.md

 // <Buffer eb>
 ```

-## ABI

-The bitfield is stored as a possibly length-prefixed sequence of bytes.
+Bitfields are represented as buffers.
 For each byte, the least significant bit denotes the first bit and the most significant bit denotes the last bit.
 For example, bit `0` will be the least significant bit of the first byte and bit `15` will be the most significant bit of the second byte.

+The encoding will convert numbers to buffers.
+Buffers may also be passed and will be returned on decode.

+## ABI

-Depending on `length`, the bitfield is stored using a variable number of possibly length-prefixed bytes:
+Depending on `length`, the bitfield is stored using a variable number of bytes:

 1. `length < 8`: 1 byte with no prefix.
 2. `length <= 16`: 2 bytes with a `0xfd` prefix.